o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/running.md

 ## Running locally using ImGui Options

-1. Launch your `ServerLauncher` either from Visual Studios or from your build directory.
+1. Launch your `ServerLauncher` either from Visual Studio or from your build directory.
 2. Press the `HOME` key to enable the debug menu.
 3. Select the `Host` option.
 4. Select a level to load to begin hosting.